ksushalykova/infosearchLykova/README.md

 # infosearchLykova
-homework for info_search &amp; database
+homework and project for info_search &amp; database